-- (8) Represents the number of PRUs granted in fiscal 2022, adjusted for actual achievement during the annual metrics of revenue and EBITDA (each of which is equally weighted) with respect to the first one-third portion of the award attributable to 2023 performance and the second one-third portion of the award attributable to 2023 performance and the remaining one-third portion of the award attributable to 2023 performance.
-For 2022, performance on the annual revenue metric was 102.9% of target and performance on the annual EBITDA metric was 102.9% of target, resulting in a blended multiplier of 111% for the 2022 performance period.
-For 2023, performance on the annual revenue metric was 80.6% of target, resulting in a blended multiplier of 89.4% for the 2023 performance period.
-The blended multiplier of 111% for the 2022 performance period applies to the first one-third of the PRUs; the blended multiplier of 89.4% for the 2023 performance period.
-The blended multiplier of 111% for the 2022 performance period applies to the first one-third of the PRUs; the blended multiplier of 89.4% for the 2023 performance period.
-Total PRUs credited at the conclusion of 2023 will be adjusted by our performance on TSR as compared to the TSR Peer Group, which will determine the number of shares, if any, released at the end of the three- year performance period. - (9) Represents the number of PRUs granted in fiscal 2021, adjusted for actual achievement during 2021, 2022 and 2023 on the annual metrics of revenue and EBITDA (each of which is equally weighted) with respect to the first one-third portion of the award attributable to 2023 performance.
-For 2021, performance, the second one- third portion of the award attributable to 2023 performance.
+- (8) Represents the number of PRUs granted in fiscal 2022, adjusted for actual achievement during the annual metrics of revenue and EBITDA (each of which is equally weighted) with respect to the first one-third portion of the award attributable to 2023 performance and the second one-third portion of the award attributable to 2023 performance.
+For 2022, performance and the second one-third portion of the award attributable to 2023 performance.
+For 2022, performance on the annual revenue metric was 102.9% of target and performance on the annual EBITDA metric was 19.1% of target, resulting in a blended multiplier of 111% for the 2022 performance period.
+For 2023, performance on the annual revenue metric was 88.1% of target and performance on the annual EBITDA metric was 90.6% of target, resulting in a blended multiplier of 89.4% for the 2023 performance period.
+The blended multiplier of 111% for the 2022 performance period applies to the second one-third of the PRUs; the blended multiplier of 89.4% for the 2023 performance period.
+Total PRUs credited at the conclusion of 2023 will be adjusted by our performance on TSR as compared to the TSR Peer Group, which will determine the number of shares. if any, released at the end of the three- vear performance period. - a) compared to the TSR Peer Group, which will determine the number of shares; if any, released at the end of the three- year performance period.
+(9) Represents the number of PRUs granted in fiscal 2021, adjusted for actual achievement during 2021, 2022 and 2023 on the annual metrics of revenue and EBITDA (each of which is equally weighted) with respect to the first one-third portion of the award attributable to 2023 performance.
 For 2021, performance on the annual revenue metric was 104.6% of target and performance on the annual EBITDA metric was 97.3% of target, resulting in a blended multiplier of 100.9% for the 2021 performance period.
+For 2022, performance on the annual revenue metric was 102.9% of target and performance on the annual EBITDA metric was 98.1% of target and performance on the annual EBITDA metric was 90.6% of target, resulting in a blended multiplier of 100.9% for the 2021 performance period.
 For 2022, performance period.
-For 2023, performance on the annual EBITDA metric was 104.6% of target and performance on the annual EBITDA metric was 101.9% of target, resulting in a blended multiplier of 111% for the 2022 performance period.
-For 2023, performance on the annual revenue metric was 88.1% of target and performance on the annual EBITDA metric was 90.6% of target, resulting in a blended multiplier of 100.9% for the 2021 performance period.
+For 2023 performance on the annual revenue metric was 102.9% of target and performance on the annual EBITDA metric was 81.1% of target and performance on the annual EBITDA metric was 90.6% of target, resulting in a blended multiplier of 100.9% for the 2021 performance period.
 For 2022, performance period.
-For 2023, performance period.
-The blended multiplier of 100.9% for the 2021 performance period applies to the first one-third of the PRUs; the blended multiplier of 100.9% for the 2021 performance period applies to the second one-third of the PRUs; the blended multiplier of 18% of the 2023 performance period.
-Our SR performance on TSR as compared to the TSR Peer Group, which determines the number of shares, if any, released at the end of the three- year performance period.
-Our TSR performance over such three-year performance period was at the 20th percentile, which resulted in a TSR modifier of 70% that applies to the stares banked under the 2021 PRU awards was 75.1% of the target number of shares granted.
-Such PRUs vested on February 22, 2024.
+The blended multiplier of 100.9% for the 2021 performance period applies to the first one- third of the PRUs; the blended multiplier of 111% for the 2022 performance period applies to the second one-third of the PRUs; and the blended multiplier of 89.4% for the 2023 performance period applies to the conclusion of 2023 are adjusted by our performance on TSR as compared to the TSR Peer Group, which determines the number of shares, if any, released at the end of the three- year performance period.
+Our TSR performance over such three-year performance period was at the 20th percentile, which resulted in a TSR modifier of 70% that applies to the shares banked under the 2021 PRU Awards.
+As a result, final payout under the 2021 PRU awards was 75.1% of the target n